Summer Programs for Current Students

-GK-12 is a four-week program that pairs educational teams of Drexel Engineering graduate fellows and teachers from middle schools in the School District of Philadelphia to collaborate in identifying and designing engineering and technology based classroom materials.
-During the program, the teams develop curricula that will be implemented throughout the upcoming academic year in middle school classrooms.
+GK-12 is a program that pairs educational teams of Drexel Engineering graduate fellows and teachers from high schools in the School District of Philadelphia to collaborate in identifying and designing engineering and technology based classroom materials.
+During the program, the teams develop curricula that will be implemented throughout the upcoming academic year in high school classrooms.
 The GK-12 fellows spend 10 hours per week throughout the school year helping the teachers implement the lessons they developed over the summer.
 For more information, please visit the GK-12 website.

 Materials Science and Engineering Summer Institute